-- Fruit jelly (grass jelly) – This is sometimes vegan (made with agar agar powder – from seaweed), but sometimes made with gelatin (an animal product that’s not vegan).
+- Fruit jelly (grass jelly) – This is sometimes vegan (made with agar agar powder – from seaweed, or from lychee jelly) but sometimes made with gelatin (an animal product that’s not vegan).
 If they call it “agar jelly,” it’s almost certainly vegan.

 In Summary: How to Find Vegan Bubble Tea

 Ideally, ask for all vegan ingredients, most shops can accommodate you and give you several options still.

 Otherwise, here are some things to keep in mind when ordering bubble tea:

 - Get tapioca balls or agar jelly as toppings (or ask if their “fruit jelly” or “grass jelly” is vegan).